Westport House: Architecture

-Art and antiques
+Interiors, art and antiques

+As of 2023, the house still contains most of the original contents acquired by the Browne family.

-Westport House is also unusual in that it is complete with original contents, most of which have a long association with Ireland.
-Among the pictures are portraits by Sir Joshua Reynolds of the 1st Earl of Altamont, of the Rt.
+Among the paintings are portraits by Sir Joshua Reynolds of the 1st Earl of Altamont, of the Rt.
 Hon.
 Denis Browne, brother of the 1st Marquess of Sligo and a member of Grattan's Parliament; and by William Beechey, of Howe Peter – the 2nd Marquess of Sligo, who spent four months in an English jail for bribing British seamen in time of war to bring his ship, full of antiquities from Greece, to Westport.
 Howe Peter was a friend of George IV and the poet Byron.
 There is a portrait of Earl Howe – Admiral of the Fleet, father of the 1st Marchioness of Sligo, by John Singleton Copley.
 Artworks also include a collection of landscapes painted in the locality by James Arthur O'Connor.
 Other artists such as Chalon, Barrett, Gibson, John Opie, Brooks and Lavery are part of the collection.

 In the alcove on the marble staircase stands the marble Angel of Welcome by American sculptor Charles Francis Fuller, which the Third Marquess purchased in Rome in 1862.
 The flame on the forehead represents the Holy Spirit.

-There is also a collection of waxwork figures by Gems Display Figures, which are a tribute to the literary, arts and music achievements of west Ireland, including William Butler Yeats, Lady Gregory and Turlough Carolan.

 Other original items on show in Westport House are a fine collection of old English and Irish silver, which include some 18th-century Irish "potato" or dish rings; Waterford glass; a library with many old Irish books and the Mayo Legion Flag which was brought to Ireland by General Humbert when he invaded the country in 1798, and which has been in Westport House since.
 Westport House was occupied by General Humbert's troops.